ppannuto/patpannuto.com/classes/2022/spring/cse141/index.md

 You are facing a permanent mark on your academic record and a certainty of having to explain it to any future employer or school that you apply to.

-If you are caught cheating on any assignment, you will first be flagged with an `X` course grade, which means you are no longer permitted to withdraw from the course for any reason.
+If you are caught cheating on any assignment, you will first be flagged with an `X` course grade, which prevents you from withdrawing from the course for any reason.
 Any assignment you are caught cheating on will receive a score of negative 100%.
 This includes exams.
 (Notice: it is not possible to pass the course if you are caught